Bravos-Power/pyoframe/docs/learn/advanced-concepts/performance.md

 [Polars](https://pola.rs/) is much faster than Pandas.
 Moreover, if you use Pandas, there will be a (very small) overhead because Pyoframe converts all DataFrames to Polars prior to computations.

-## Use integer indices
+## Use integer labels

-Pyoframe will work with all types of indices, however integer indices are faster and more memory efficient than alternatives (e.g. string indices).
+Pyoframe works with any label data type (e.g. string labels, date labels, etc.), but integer labels are fastest and most memory efficient.

 ## Disable `maintain_order`